News/Upcoming Selected Projects Reviews & Interviews Contact Purchase

 "This is not My Coming Out Poem of Pain, this is Sandra Alland's brilliant Beckett cut-ups...
 The images come so fast you sometimes feel like a Slinky falling down the stairs, yet the emotion and intention are clear, moving, and often funny..."

-Bio: Sandra is an interdisciplinary artist, writer and performer.
+Bio: Sandra is a writer, filmmaker, interdisciplinary artist and performer.
 Her work has been published and presented throughout the UK, North America and Europe.

-Sandra's work has been anthologised in publications including Poems For Pussy Riot (English PEN), The State of the Arts (Coach House Books), Outspoken (Playwrights Canada Press), Can'tLit: Fearless Fiction From Broken Pencil Magazine (ECW) and Matrix Magazine's New Feminisms.
-Other publication highlights include Gutter (Glasgow), Chroma Journal (London), anything anymore anywhere (Edinburgh), dead (g)end(er) (Saint Catharines), Drunken Boat (U.S.A.), make/shift (U.S.A.) and Alucema Review (Spain).
-She was recently a guest editor at Jacket2 for a special edition on Scottish poets.
+Sandra's work has been anthologised in publications including Poems For Pussy Riot (English PEN), The State of the Arts (Coach House Books), Outspoken (Playwrights Canada Press), Can'tLit: Fearless Fiction (ECW) and Matrix Magazine's New Feminisms.
+Other publication highlights include Gutter (Glasgow), Chroma Journal (London), anything anymore anywhere (Edinburgh), Trans*_Homo (Germany), Drunken Boat (U.S.A.), make/shift (U.S.A.) and Alucema Review (Spain).
+She was recently guest editor at Jacket2 for a special edition on Scottish poets.

-Besides being known for text-based work, Sandra has a reputation for innovative interdisciplinary collaborations and performances.
-She co-founded the multimedia troupe, Zorras, with whom she composed, performed and created films from 2007-2013.
-She has performed widely throughout the UK, including at Edinburgh International Book Festival (Words Per Minute), Soho Theatre (Oxford Playhouse/ Chroma), Scratch (The Arches), Noisy Nights (Traverse Theatre), Bar Wotever, Museum of London, Jawdance (Apples & Snakes), Aye Write!
-Festival and Queer Mutiny.
-She recently toured in Canada twice, appearing at locations including Grey Borders (Saint Catharines), Gallery 101 (Ottawa), AvantGarden (Toronto) and Impossible Words (Toronto).
-Last spring Sandra featured at festivals, squats, conferences and social centres in Las Palmas de Gran Canaria, Amsterdam and Berlin.
+Sandra has a reputation for innovative interdisciplinary collaborations and performances.
+She has performed widely throughout the UK, including at Edinburgh International Book Festival (Words Per Minute), Soho Theatre (Oxford Playhouse/ Chroma), Scratch (The Arches), Jawdance (Apples & Snakes) and Aye Write!
+Festival.
+She co-founded the multimedia troupe, Zorras, with whom she composed, performed and created films from 2007 to 2013.
+Sandra recently toured in Canada twice, appearing at locations including Grey Borders (Saint Catharines), Gallery 101 (Ottawa), AvantGarden (Toronto) and Impossible Words (Toronto).
+In 2012-13, Sandra also featured at festivals, squats, conferences and social centres in Las Palmas de Gran Canaria, Amsterdam and Berlin.

 “The place is rammed...and the show does not disappoint.
 Reminiscent of Miranda July and complemented by a deadpan delivery, Alland's words are at once both drolly funny and sweetly strange.”